Burnsedia/burnsedia.github.io/src/content/blog/10-cli-tools-that-skilled-developers-obsess-over.md

 ---

-## Steps: How to Join the Cult (Without Burning Out)
+## How to Join the Cult (Without Burning Out)

 **Step 1 – Pick one.**
-Don’t install all ten.
+Don’t install all the cool tools you find at once.
 Pick one tool and live in it for a week.

 **Step 2 – Read the docs.**
 Not a YouTube tutorial — the *actual* documentation.